-11 Making choicesWhile choice is good, for someone with

-dementia too much choice can be confusing.
-Ask what the person would like, e.g. a coffee, and then suggest two or three likely options.
+While choice is good, for someone with dementia too much choice can be confusing.
+Ask what the person would like, e.g., a coffee, and then suggest two or three likely options.
 You could describe these options and remember to give a pause in between each option to allow them time to think and make a decision.

-12 Whose reality
+Whose reality?